PriteshNU/cloud-native-demo/README.md

 ## Overview

+New changes in readme file.
 This is a cloud-native web application built with Spring Boot and PostgreSQL

+More new changes in readme file.....

 ## Prerequisites